Module Smaws_Client_Shield

 val make_create_protection_request : ?tags:tag list -> resource_arn:string -> name:string -> unit -> create_protection_request

-val make_create_protection_group_response : unit -> create_protection_group_response
+val make_create_protection_group_response : unit -> unit

 val make_create_protection_group_request : ?tags:tag list -> ?members:string list -> ?resource_type:protected_resource_type -> pattern:protection_group_pattern -> aggregation:protection_group_aggregation -> protection_group_id:string -> unit -> create_protection_group_request

-val make_associate_proactive_engagement_details_response : unit -> associate_proactive_engagement_details_response
+val make_associate_proactive_engagement_details_response : unit -> unit

 val make_associate_proactive_engagement_details_request : emergency_contact_list:emergency_contact list -> unit -> associate_proactive_engagement_details_request

-val make_associate_health_check_response : unit -> associate_health_check_response
+val make_associate_health_check_response : unit -> unit

 val make_associate_health_check_request : health_check_arn:string -> protection_id:string -> unit -> associate_health_check_request

-val make_associate_drt_role_response : unit -> associate_drt_role_response
+val make_associate_drt_role_response : unit -> unit

 val make_associate_drt_role_request : role_arn:string -> unit -> associate_drt_role_request

-val make_associate_drt_log_bucket_response : unit -> associate_drt_log_bucket_response
+val make_associate_drt_log_bucket_response : unit -> unit

 val make_associate_drt_log_bucket_request : log_bucket:string -> unit -> associate_drt_log_bucket_request